BloomTech-Labs/labs9-workout-tracker/server/README.md

   }
 ]
 ```
+---
 #### Create Metrics Info

 POST `/api/progress/metrics/create`

-- Creates a metric object for the given user id in req.params
+- Creates a metric object for the given user based on ID from the user's table, which is taken from firebase authorization.
 - Response is the created metric object

 Response: